Sport in India: Other games

-Other sports and games including Air sports, Water sports, Triathlon, Pentathlon, Arm Wrestling, Bowling, Ball Hockey, Soft tennis, Australian rules football, Darts, Frisbee, Fistball and Tennikoit have dedicated followers and their own national sports federations.
+Other sports and games including Air sports, Water sports, Triathlon, Pentathlon, Arm Wrestling, Ball Hockey, Soft tennis, Australian rules football, Darts, Frisbee, Fistball and Tennikoit have dedicated followers and their own national sports federations.

 India has achieved success in some of these games.
 They have won a silver medal at 2019 Ball Hockey World Championship.
 They have won five medals, including two gold at Commonwealth Tenpin Bowling Championships.
 They have won two medals at Asia-Pacific Fistball Championships.